rohanmadhale/Clubhouse/README.md

 * Link to the dataset - https://www.kaggle.com/johntukey/clubhouse-dataset?select=Clubhouse_Dataset_v1.db
 * We divide users in differet clusters and analyse them based on their profile completeness.
 * User Bio is not available in the used dataset; so we analyse emojis for emoji based ad targetting similar to twitter.
-* For analysis based on emojis a fair assumption has been made that emoji's are more of a personal touch.
+* For analysis based on emojis a fair assumption has been made that emoji's are more of a personal touch so they provide correct information.
 ## Summary
 * The dataset has *1300515* unique user ids and **1300514** unique users.
 * Each user has following details :